 The soft shortbread dough comes together in a few minutes, and then you get to roll them into little balls with your palms and squish them down to make the little divot for the filling…it’s almost like fooling around with play dough, but in the end there’s a delicious reward.

 Any jam will work for the sweet centers, but when the temperature drops I instinctively gravitate toward marmalade, and I’m finding all sorts of ways to use it lately.
 It goes so well with a thick slab of toasted whole grain bread and a steaming cup of Earl Grey in the morning.
-But then again I also love it in my Whole Wheat and Oatmeal Marmalade Bars.
-The combination of the edgy marmalade and sweet vanilla bean in this cookie is just perfect, I think I first started dreaming about it last year when I made these thumbprint cookies.
+But then again I also love it in my WHOLE WHEAT MARMALADE BARS.
+The combination of the edgy marmalade and sweet vanilla bean in this cookie is just perfect, I think I first started dreaming about it last year when I made these THUMBPRINT COOKIES.

 Since I bought my vanilla beans in bulk last winter I feel like I’ve been set free to use them in all kinds of recipes.
 I can’t believe I used to buy them one, and then I’d hoard it like gold.
 It’s an investment, for sure, so buy your beans from a reputable dealer, but I have to say, for me it was money well spent.
 Look for bulk vanilla beans online here, and here, and here, for starters.